Protect your business online

 - unexpected changes in the content of your files

 If you notice these signs and suspect a problem, use your security software to diagnose the issue.
 Your software provider may be able to offer you advice.
 Read more about cyber security breach detection.

 If a virus has infected your system, follow these five basic recovery steps:

 Cyber attacks are almost inevitable, so the speed at which you react to an incident is critical.
-A cyber security incident response plan will help your business respond to security incidents quickly and efficiently.
+You should plan, develop and test a cyber security incident response plan to help you deal with security incidents quickly and efficiently.